Share:

 2. Repeated Injury

 Have you increased your running distance as part of your New Year’s resolution?
 What feels great for your body may not always be so great for your toes.
 When you run longer distances, your toes can get squished up against or repeatedly hit the inside of your shoes, especially if you are not wearing the right running shoes.
 Over time, this causes bruises and blood blisters to form under the nail, giving your toenails a black colouring.
-Your dark nail should grow out in six to nine months, but make sure you are wearing properly fitting shoes for each run.
-If your nail begins to lift off or falls off all together, see your chiropodist.

 3. Fungal Infection

 While most fungal infections under the toenail are a white or yellowish colour, dirt and other fragments can get under the nail, causing it to have a dark appearance.
 Feet are especially susceptible to fungal infections because socks and shoes create a warm and moist environment — a fungus’s dream!
-Over-the-counter treatments are typically ineffective against fungal toenails since they don’t penetrate the actual fungus living under the toenail.
+Over-the-counter treatments are typically ineffective against fungal toenails since they don’t penetrate the actual fungus living within the toenail.
 That’s why, if your black nail is caused by a fungus, a chiropodist’s visit is needed to get proper and effective anti-fungal treatment.

 4. Underlying Conditions